 State and federal governments increasingly are moving toward a health care industry driven by quality.
-Providers have likely noticed increased activity among Medicare Advantage payers, regarding quality initiatives.
+Health care practitioners likely have noticed increased activity among Medicare Advantage payers regarding quality initiatives.

-Humana has developed the resources below to help health care providers navigate the new quality landscape.
+Humana has developed the following resources to help physicians and clinicians navigate the new quality landscape.

-Humana's quality improvement program includes clinical care, preventive care and member services.
-View Humana's Quality Improvement Progress Report (390Kb) for information about our quality improvement program and progress toward our goals.
+Humana's quality improvement (QI) program includes clinical care, preventive care and member services.
+View Humana's Quality Improvement Progress Report (148Kb) for information about our quality improvement program and progress toward our goals.

-Health care providers may also obtain a written quality improvement (QI) program description by calling
+Health care providers also may obtain a written QI program description by calling

 Humana Quality Management Department

 There are many reasons patients miss the medical screenings and tests that are valuable to their health.

 Humana has developed a tool physicians can use to help Medicare patients keep current with their tests.
 The sample screenings letter provides a checklist of the recommended health screenings and tests for Medicare members, including preventive screenings, tests for respiratory and cardiovascular conditions and diabetes care.

 1. Download and customize the letter for their letterheads, their communication styles and patients' needs.